unitpackage.entry

 A description of such resources can be found in the documentation in Unitpackage Structure.

-Resources are the individual elements of a Collection
+Resources are the individual elements of a Collection and

-are denoted as entry
+are denoted as entry.

 EXAMPLES: